-Ahimsa is a spectacular 216ft sloop-rigged aluminium yacht, designed by Dubois.
+Ahimsa is a spectacular 216ft sloop-rigged aluminum yacht, designed by Dubois.

 Built with a combination of innovation and advanced technical craftsmanship,

-Ahimsa boasts a low superstructure and clean deck.
+Ahimsa boasts a low superstructure and deck clean.

-Ahimsa’s strengths lie in steering and manoeuvrability, key features include the ability to
+Ahimsa’s strengths lie in steering and maneuverability, key features include the ability to

-The 83m carbon mast is the largest ever produced by Southern Spars and had to be transported to
+The 83m carbon fiber mast is the largest ever produced by Southern Spars and had to be Transported to